Sothatsit/GamepackDownloader/README.md

 "r" - refactor latest version

+"x" - turn on debugging

+"y" - turn on fine debugging

 Example Usage:

-"-d" - just downloads gamepack, useful to check for new versions "-dr" - downloads and if new refactors gamepack but does not decompile "-dsr" - downloads gamepack, if new refactors gamepack and then decompiles "-sr" - refactors and decompiles the latest downloaded gamepack
+"-d" - just downloads gamepack, useful to check for new versions

+"-dr" - downloads and if new refactors gamepack but does not decompile

+"-dsr" - downloads gamepack, if new refactors gamepack and then decompiles

+"-sr" - refactors and decompiles the latest downloaded gamepack

 # Output
 The program will output files called "gamepack <version>.jar".
 The versions are calculated from the known versions previously downloaded.